EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 If rebuilding this project the following setup is recommended for the rasberry pi:
 - fully updated Pi OS (set up headless operation through imanging tool with PC on same network, enable "Rasberry Pi connect")
+    - if you are using the latest version of PiOS through the official Rasberry Pi imaging tool, "sudo apt update && sudo apt upgrade -y" will result in many of the following steps possibly being ommitable, but verify the following installations regardless:
         - install python 3 (or latest)
         - install pip install as package manager
             - pip install open cv 2 (python verion)
             - pip install picamera 2
             - pip install flask
         - install libcamer & rpi camer packages

 If you want to connect wirelessly by setting up a flask server
-- install ngrok for easy & secure server connection
+- install ngrok or any other reverse-proxy service for easy & secure server connection
     - ngrok accounts are free, for more permanent architecture a paid account is recommend
     - connection can use password protections (less secure) or mTLS (using custom certificates)
     - if the system only ever gets accessed form one location a static IP can be set as trusted connection